dotnet/AspNetCore.Docs/aspnetcore/security/anti-request-forgery.md

 * The HTTP method associated with the endpoint is a relevant [HTTP method](https://developer.mozilla.org/docs/Web/HTTP/Methods).
 The relevant methods are all [HTTP methods](https://developer.mozilla.org/docs/Web/HTTP/Methods) except for TRACE, OPTIONS, HEAD, and GET.
 * The request is associated with a valid endpoint.

-***Note:*** The antiforgery middleware must run after the authentication and authorization middleware to prevent reading form data when the user is unauthenticated.
+***Note:*** When enabled manually, the antiforgery middleware must run after the authentication and authorization middleware to prevent reading form data when the user is unauthenticated.

 By default, minimal APIs that accept form data require antiforgery token validation.